top of page

 Why is willpower not enough?

-The initial and early decisions to use substances are based in large part on a person’s free or conscious choice, often influenced by their culture and environment.
-Certain factors, such as a family history of addiction, trauma or inadequately treated mental health disorders such as depression and anxiety, may make some people more susceptible to substance use disorders than others.
-Once the brain has been changed by addiction, that choice or willpower becomes impaired.
-Perhaps the most defining symptom of addiction is a loss of control over substance use
+The first decisions to use substances are mostly based on a person’s free choice.
+These choices are often shaped by their culture and environment.
+Some factors, like a family history of addiction, trauma, or mental health problems that are not treated well, such as depression and anxiety, can make some people more likely to develop a substance use disorder.

 Are people with addiction responsible for their actions?